ismaelpamplona/isma.codes/posts/mastering_p2_p_the_power_of_decentralized_networking.md

 grape.start()
 ```

-**Publishing a service**:
-This example shows how to publish a message or service on the DHT.
+Publishing a service: this example shows how to publish a message or service on the DHT.

 ```javascript
 const Link = require('grenache-nodejs-link')